denispelli/CriticalSpacing/README.txt

 1. Download the CriticalSpacing software [here](https://github.com/denispelli/CriticalSpacing/archive/v0.3.zip).
 1. Extract the “zip” archive, producing a folder called CriticalSpacing.
-1. OPTIONAL, NOT NEEDED IF YOU SET readAlphabetFromDisk=1.
+1. OPTIONAL, NOT NEEDED IF YOU SET o.readAlphabetFromDisk=1.
-   Copy the desired font file or folder (e.g. “Sloan.otf” or “GothamCondensed”) from the  “CriticalSpacing/font” folder to one of your computer OS font folders.  *Restart MATLAB* so that the newly installed font is noticed by MATLAB.
+   Copy the desired font file or folder (e.g. “Sloan.otf” or “GothamCondensed”) from the  “CriticalSpacing/font” folder to one of your computer OS font folders.
+Restart MATLAB so that the newly installed font is noticed by MATLAB.
 1. Allow remote typing.
 A normally sighted observer must be 2 m (or more) away from the screen, and thus will be unable to reach a laptop keyboard attached to the screen.
 The quickest way to overcome this is for the experimenter